Cleveland Heights, Ohio – City Ordinances

 373.11 REGISTRATION AND TAG REQUIRED.

-No person shall operate a bicycle upon any street or public place in the City unless such bicycle has been registered and tagged as provided for herein, or as provided in the bicycle owner’s city of residence.
-This section shall not be applicable to the owner or operator of a bicycle, residing in a community which does not provide for registration and licensing of bicycles.
+(a) No person shall operate a bicycle or mobility device upon any street or public place in the City unless such bicycle has been registered and tagged as provided for herein, or as provided in the bicycle owner’s city of residence, except as provided in subsection (c) herein.

 373.12 APPLICATION FOR REGISTRATION; FEE.